SchoolListit/SchoolListIt-App/README.md

 - identify your students by name, grade
 - select your schools

 Set up and installation takes around 30s for an average user.
 There are no limitations, anyone can join and use SchoolListIt.
-If your school is not on google, just type your schools' name.
+If your school doesn't show up, just type your schools' name to create it.

 ### Following Classes
-The first time you open the app, your class feed will show every class from your selected schools and you need to "follow" the right classes for your students.
+The first time you open the app, your class feed will show every class from your schools and you need to "follow" the right classes for your students.
 By following a class, you assign it to one of your students or yourself.
 If you don't see the classes you need, you can enter them by creating an assignment.

 **And that's it**.
-SchoolListIt creates a scheduled checklist of what you need to complete for schoolwork for you and each child in your profile.
+SchoolListIt creates a scheduled checklist of what you need to complete for you and each child in your profile.
 You can follow classes for yourself, each individual student, or your 'household' view.

 ### Class Feed
 Your class feed shows every class you follow for every student and  yourself - just 'scroll' through and check what isn't done for today and check off what you have done.

+### Sharing
+If you add the assignments your teacher sent home, you can share SchoolListIt to Facebook, Pinterest, or Twitter so other families dont need to enter and can keep track.
+If you were ever a room mom before Covid-19 shut down schools, this is a great way to still help out in the "classroom".
+Kind of like Facebook groups, a SchoolListIt class is a way for all the members to get together and help each other out.

 ### Comment
 Comment on any assignment.
 This is a great way to get help from a friend or another parent if you're stuck or confused about an assignment.
 Comments are public like a tweet - it goes out to anyone following that assignment in a class - and thier comments will show up to you.
 That is really helpful because someone else may have the same question.

+### What's Public and What's Secure
+SchoolListIt is built with your child's security in mind.
+The names of your children, and which classes you follow for them is only available to you.

+Everything else on SchoolListIt is public.
+If you don't want it shared, don't post it.
+It you don't want it repeated, don't put it in a comment on SchoolListit.

+SchoolListIt has no access to grades or testing or test scores.